IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 ## Usage Guidelines

 The **UID2Manager** singleton is the primary developer API for the UID2 SDK for Android.
-It is responsible for storing, refreshing, and retrieving UID2 Identity and according token.
+It is responsible for storing, refreshing, and retrieving the UID2 Identity including the UID2 token.

 The UID2Manager singleton must be initialized before use because: